-Avoid anything that can get stuck in your front wheel.
-For example: a shopping bag in your hand, purse, backpack straps, or sticks on the trail.
-If the front wheel stops suddenly, you're going to have a bad time.
+Avoid things that can get stuck in your front wheel.

+A shopping bag in your hand, a purse, rogue sticks.
+If something gets jammed in there and the front wheel stops suddenly, you're going to have a bad time.